Importance of Software Testing in SDLC

 Iterative and Incremental Model

-The Agile model is centered around the iterative and incremental approach and cross-functional teams work in collaboration to meet the requirements of their clients.
 These projects require constant engagement with clients and are able to handle changing requirements more effectively than other models.
-Less time is spent in requirement analysis and more emphasis is given on practical feedback from clients after using developed software components.
+Less time is spent in requirement analysis and more emphasis is given on practical feedback from customer after using developed software components.

 Software Testing in SDLC by PFLB

-Simply identifying errors in the last stage of an SDLC is not an efficient practice anymore.
-There are various other daily activities a firm has to focus on.
-Devoting too much of your precious time to testing and fixing bugs can hamper efficiency.
+Identifying errors only in the last stage of SDLC is not an efficient practice.
+Companies have various daily activities to focus on, and dedicating too much time to testing and fixing bugs can hinder efficiency.